 So unless you’re blessed with family who are willing and able to care for your little one for nothing, returning to work means you’re probably adding a new outgoing to your family budget.

-The government offers two types of assistance to help families with the cost of childcare:
+The government offers a Child Care Subsidy to help families with the cost of childcare.

 But even with government assistance taken into account, childcare can be a considerable cost, and one that has risen significantly over recent years.

 Statistics show that after any childcare benefit was deducted, the median amount spent per week per child was $162 for couple families and $114 for single parents in 2014 and 2015, which was an increase of 75% and 104%, respectively, on the amount spent in 2002 and 2003.3